-The Group's major financial instruments include equity investments, deposits and other receivables, bank balances and cash, other payables, amount due to an associate, borrowings and financial guarantee contracts.
+The Group's major financial instruments include equity investments, deposits and other receivables, bank balances and cash, other payables, amount due to an associate and borrowings.
 Details of the financial instruments are disclosed in respective notes.
 The risks associated with these financial instruments include market risk (currency risk, interest rate risk and other price risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
 The management of the Group manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.